RSD or Complex Regional Pain Syndrome CRPS

-A worker may experience chronic burning pain that gets worse, skin color changes, temperature changes and increased skin sensitivity, even after a workplace injury has healed.
+A worker may experience chronic burning pain that gets worse, skin color changes, temperature changes and increased skin sensitivity, even after the initial injury has healed.
 Such symptoms may describe a nerve disorder known as reflex sympathetic dystrophy or complex regional pain syndrome.
 It is an incurable condition and extremely painful.
 Some doctors do not know how to diagnose it and it is a somewhat controversial pain condition because it is difficult to diagnose.
 Many times, insurers will think that injured workers are "faking" their symptoms and they will deny the claim.

 If you or a loved one has been diagnosed with reflex sympathetic dystrophy or complex regional pain syndrome, it’s time to seek the guidance of a Georgia workers’ compensation lawyer from Parsons & Associates, P.C.
 You can speak directly to Michael at our offices in Atlanta and Savannah.
 We offer personal service and all calls our returned within 24 hours.

 With 25 years of experience and offices in Atlanta and Savannah, we have helped Atlanta-area workers coping with chronic pain and RSD/CRPS secure the full benefits and settlements they deserve.Understanding Workers’ Compensation Rights After RSD/CRPS Diagnosis